nourkagha/agha.dev/content/about/index.md

 I'm currently working in a senior support role in the computer guided surgery field in digital dentistry, helping and enabling dental professionals to design, craft and spread more smiles.

-I'm a dreamer, writer, gamer, and electronic music lover, a free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) enthusiast and a privacy, security, digital freedom and humane technology advocate.
+I'm a dreamer, writer, gamer and electronic music lover, a free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) enthusiast, and a privacy, security, digital freedom and humane technology advocate.
 I'm interested in science and philosophy and I'm passionate about [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics), academically and professionally.
 My favourite literary and entertainment genres are sci-fi and fantasy.
 I enjoy music, writing, gaming and football as hobbies.

 ## Background